The food waste landscape

 - Supply and demand factors – Seasonal peaks can cause a surge in demand for certain products, requiring effective stock management, for example, demand for Turkeys will increase at Christmas, whereas the demand for ice cream will be lower if the weather is colder.

 - Monitoring temperature control in transport – Studies have shown that a combination of the position of produce in a lorry and differences in pre-cooling and transport temperatures can have a significant effect on a product's shelf life expectations.

 Food losses can be attributed to two main factors, waste due to oversupply and losses due to the natural decay of food products, which cannot be stopped but are accelerated especially by lacking or poor temperature management or unhygienic conditions.

-Unnecessary losses of shelf life can be found in any part of the chain, especially with regard to temperature management:
+Unnecessary losses of shelf life can be found in any part of the chain, especially in temperature management:

 - Farmers not pre-cooling after harvest; the ‘cut-to-cool’ time is recognised as being very important for many commodities but is typically not monitored effectively